top of page

 About Vermont Literacy Network

-Vermont Literacy Network is an early literacy organization based out of central Vermont.
+Vermont Literacy Network is an early literacy organization based out of Bristol, Vermont.
 Through our student, professional, and community programming, we aim to create a more empowered and literacy-rich community.
-We utilize a structured literacy and science of reading approach to ensure effective, evidence-based instruction that meets the diverse needs of our community.
+We utilize a structured literacy and science of reading approach to ensure effective, evidence-based instruction that meets the diverse needs of Vermonters.

-Join us in our journey to make a difference, one word at a time.
+Join us in our journey of connecting our community, one word at a time.

 Our Bristol Facility